jupyter-book/jupyter-book/docs/content/content-blocks.md

 Quotations and epigraphs provide ways to highlight information given by others.
 They behave slightly differently.

-**Regular quotations** are controlled with standard markdown syntax, i.e., by inserting a caret (`>`) symbol in front of one or more lines of text.
+**Regular quotations** are controlled with standard Markdown syntax, i.e., by inserting a caret (`>`) symbol in front of one or more lines of text.
 For example, the following quotation: